DickinsonCollege/FarmData2/CONTRIBUTING.md

   git push origin main
   ```

-  Note: If you cloned your FarmData2 repository somewhere other than a `FarmData2` direcotry in the home directory you'll need to adjust the `cd` command above.
+  Note: If you cloned your FarmData2 repository somewhere other than a `FarmData2` directory in the home directory you'll need to adjust the `cd` command above.
 All future sections of this document assume that the directory containing your FarmData2 repository is the current working directory.

 If you encounter any problems, review the instructions for [Installing FarmData2](INSTALL.md) and then reach out to the [FarmData2 community on Zulip](https://farmdata2.zulipchat.com/).